Mirage Queen vacances élégantes Anime Film's Video Reveals Cast, Staff, May 23 Opening

 News

-Mirage Queen vacances élégantes Anime Film's Video Reveals Cast, Staff, May 23 Opening
+Mirage Queen vacances élégantes Anime Film's Video Reveals Cast, Staff, May 23 Debut

 posted on by Rafael Antonio Pineda

-The official website for the Mirage Queen vacances élégantes anime film unveiled a new promotional video and visual for the film on Thursday.
+The official website for the Mirage Queen vacances élégantes anime film unveiled its first promotional video and visual for the film on Thursday.
 The video reveals the anime's cast, staff, and May 23 opening date.

-Yūga Yamato, Kazuki Katō, and Yūma Uchida all reprise their roles from the earlier Mirage Queen Prefers Circus OVA as Queen, Joker, and RD, respectively.
-Cocomi will play the new character Ilma (seen below).
+Yūga Yamato, Kazuki Katō, and Yūma Uchida all reprise their roles from the earlier Mirage Queen Prefers Circus original video (OVA) as Queen, Joker, and RD, respectively.
+Cocomi plays the new character Ilma (seen below).

 Shigetaka Ikeda is directing the film at East Fish Studio.
 Mariko Kunisawa is once again penning the script.
 Kumiko Kawashima returns as character designer.
-Moe Hyūga is once again composing the music, while Toshiki Kameyama is the sound director.
+Moe Hyūga returns to compose the music, while Toshiki Kameyama is the sound director.
 Bit Grooove Promotion is once again credited for sound production.
 Pony Canyon is distributing the film.The original novels' story centers on a phantom thief queen who can steal anything they desire.
 Their gender, age, and nationality are unknown.
 Together with their partners Joker and RD, they fly around the world in their airship.

 Hayamine and Kadokawa published the first Kaitō Queen short story in 2000.
 The first full-length novel Mirage Queen Prefers Circus (Kaitō Queen wa Circus ga Osuki) debuted under Kadokawa's children's book label Aoitori Bunko in March 2002 with illustrations by K2 Shōkai.
 The latest novel shipped on July 10.